-What we do: Growth share solicitors
+What we do: Growth share legal advice

 Growth shares are a class of equity shares given as an incentive to employees.
 Such shares are typically provided by high growth companies and allow employees to benefit from the growth in the value of the business above a set threshold (known as a hurdle) when the business is sold.